doublez13/ta-queue/README.md

 ### Version requirements
 MySQL/MariaDB 5.5 or greater
-PHP 5.4 or greater (PHP 7.0.5) recommended for utilizing some features of php-ldap
+PHP 5.4 or greater (PHP 7.0.5 or later) recommended for utilizing some features of php-ldap

 ### Configuration file (config.php)
 LDAP_SERVER: FQDN or IP address of the LDAP server.